 Why you should visit Slovenia

 Lake Bled is the most iconic and jaw-dropping lake in Slovenia.
 The lake is the definition of the perfect post card scenery with its clear waters and surrounding mountains.
 This picturesque lake with its small island is the reason why most people visit Slovenia.
 The lake is a stunning bright blue and green colour, surrounding the Bled Island (Bijelski Otok) where you can find the Church of Assumption of Mary.
 We visited in October during Autumn when all of its beautiful colours are on display.
-Most people tend to only make a day trip from Ljubljana to Bled, I would suggest you spend at least one night in Bled in order to capture the whole experience.
+Most people tend to make a day trip from Ljubljana to Bled, I would suggest you spend at least one night in Bled in order to capture the whole experience.

 Bled Island is the only naturally occurring island in Slovenia.
 It has a few buildings, one of them being the Pilgrimage Church of Assumption of Mary.
 You can reach this charming island by hiring a row boat.
 There are a few boat rentals around the Island which allow you to rent a boat by the hour for 20 Euros.
 Alternatively you can hire a plenta which are larger boats that can take up to twenty people at a time.

 We chose to hire our own row boat and I found this the best way to soak in the beauty of the lake and its surroundings.
 Rowing is roughly a 20 minute journey after which you would have earned yourself a rest and some Slovenian cake.
 Dock your row boat on the right side of the island and make your way to a set of stairs which lead you to the Church, Museum, Tower and a café.
 While you are on this island, be sure to take in every scenic spot as it is truly beautiful!